abejfehr/fast-nvm-switcher/README.md

 # ⚡️ Fast nvm switcher

 Is your nvm slow?
-This repository provides some suggestions for speeding up nvm in your shell.
+This repository provides some suggestions (and a utility) for speeding up nvm in your shell.

 ## Speeding up a basic installation